Since I became passionate about photography and combined a love of travel and the camera, my way of

 Well.
 Five photos of this little known corner of the world.

 First photo: a nice detail.
 Rubber sandals for the sea.
-Many beaches in the Dodecanese are rocky and for this reason many prefer to enter the water with this type of "protection" rather than barefoot.
+In the Dodecanese many beaches are rocky and for this reason many prefer to enter the water with this type of "protection" rather than barefoot.
 There is no need to know how many people live in a house.
 Just count the number of shoes outside the door to dry in the sun.
 Photo two: a detail of the bell tower of the Panormitis monastery.
 Colors, colors and colors.

 Photo three: the small white ladder I mentioned above.
 If you follow it, you will arrive in a mini square where some people are sitting and there is also a small craft workshop.